 Go ahead... click the icon... you know you want to.

-You've just got to love Mr. Castlebuono's proffesional demeanor when dealing with customers. "you lying prick next time im in texas ill look you up maybe your old lady needs some real dick."
-Yes Paul, you are a real dick.
+You've just got to love Mr. Castlebuono's professional demeanor when dealing with customers. "you lying p***k next time im [sic] in Texas ill [sic] look you up maybe your old lady needs some real d**k."
 That professional quote comes directly from page 77 of the legal brief.
-Having the world wide web made aware of your true feelings about people by someone you raped...
+Having the world wide web made aware of your true feelings by someone you screwed over...
 Priceless!